GusdaPug/JustUs/README.md

 - Calling on researchers to expand and keep our database of resources updated.
 - Calling on media experts to establish and maintain our digital presence.
 - Calling on any and all social organizers that are passionate about prison reform.

+If you are interested in working with us [please fill out this form.](https://forms.gle/aCjtjEZoxFfn1ULj9) or email:justusoutreach@gmail.com

 **Our Founders**
 - We are a group of students from the Philadelphia area who are driven to give previously incarcerated individuals a road to success.
 Collaboration with people passionate about our cause is a fundamental goal of JustUS.